reactabular/reactabular/docs/transforms/introduction.md

 * `cell.transforms = [(<value>, { columnIndex: <number>, column: <object>, rowData: <object>, rowIndex: <number>, property: <string> }) => ({... props ...})]`

 Transforms are evaluated from left to right from general `props` to `header/cell.props` and finally `header/cell.transforms`.
 The values they return are merged. `style` prop is deep merged and `className`s are concatenated together.
 This means the rightmost value will win.

+`children` are an exception.
+The first encountered `children` returned from a `transform` will become the rendered value.